Due to changes in the virological situation in Finland, wearing of a mask is required during CriM.

-The international Crisis Management workshop CriM gathers teachers, researchers, experts and students of cybersecurity annually to study pressing issues of security and privacy of our digital systems.
-Respected international and finnish lecturers combined with practical workshops each day bring important insights of the current world to students interested in cybersecurity.
+The international Crisis Management workshop CriM gathers the teachers, researchers, experts and students of cybersecurity annually to study pressing issues of security and privacy of our digital systems.
+Respected international and Finnish lecturers combined with practical workshops each day bring the important insights of the current world to students interested in cybersecurity.

 - For students at a Finnish university: Via WebOodi "521252S, Special Course in Information Technology 4 - International Crisis Management (CriM)", 5 ECTS cr

 - a commercial background: Lyyti

 - an academic background: send an email to